 - 1. Document Review Guidelines.
 The Document Review will be conducted to determine if the applicant and its application meet the following requirements: - a.
 Organized Application.
-Each application must be submitted in a three-ring binder and organized with tabs according to the MHDC FIN-125.
-A complete application consists of (1) an electronic application (a link will be provided on MHDC's website); (2) one tabbed, three-ring binder with all required exhibits and original signatures, where required; (3) digital media containing electronic exhibits; and (4) the appropriate application fee.
-The MHDC FIN-125 will identify exhibits to be submitted in the three-ring binder and exhibits to be submitted digitally.
-Three-ring binder and digital media exhibit names must match the FIN-125 exhibit names.
+Each application must be submitted using the ShareFile link requested through EMAIL.
+A complete application consists of: (1) electronic application documents as outlined on the FIN-125; (2) electronic exhibits as outlined on the FIN-125; (3) electronic payment of the appropriate application fee; and (4) uploaded file names match the FIN-125 exhibit names.
 MHDC staff has the right, in its sole discretion, to waive an exhibit requirement on a case-by-case basis upon the review of a formal waiver request submitted by an applicant prior to the applicable NOFA deadline.
+All waiver requests must be submitted to MHDC no later than seven business days before the applicable NOFA deadline.

 - b.
 Good Standing with MHDC.
 Any member of the development team that is the owner or general partner of a LIHTC development currently in non-compliance due to site audits or a failure to comply with the owner's reporting requirements will be denied participation in the NOFA.
 In addition, any development team member not in compliance or good standing with any other MHDC program will similarly be denied participation.
-Should MHDC learn any principal involved with a proposed development has serious and/or repeated non-performance or non-compliance issues in Missouri before or after the time of application, the application will be rejected.
+Should MHDC learn any principal involved with a proposed development has serious and/or repeated non-performance or non-compliance issues in Missouri before or after the time of application, the application evaluation may be impacted or the application will be rejected.
 Prior performance considered may include, but is not limited to, progress made with a previous Conditional Reservation Agreement, Firm Submission, execution of Firm Commitment, closing, cost certification, development compliance, payment of fees and/or violation of the MHDC Workforce Eligibility Policy. - c.
 Good Standing with Other Entities.
 Any member of the development team that is the owner or general partner of a LIHTC development who is currently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded by any Federal, State, or local department or agency may be denied participation in the NOFA, in MHDC's sole and absolute discretion. - d.
 Consistent with Applicable Law.
 As previously stated in the Participant Standards, the submitted proposal must comply with all federal, state, and local laws, as well as any and all applicable regulations, guidance, revenue rulings and the like as may be promulgated by the IRS, HUD, or any other federal or state agency.
 Participants are solely responsible for ensuring their own compliance with any such laws, regulations, and notices, and are encouraged to seek the advice of their own legal counsel with respect to such compliance.
 Examples of such requirements include, but are not limited to: